 Aug 25, 2021 – Sep 3, 2021 |

 RT2 provides participants with an overview of tools and practices for transparent and reproducible social science research.
 The program is developed and delivered by leading researchers from across the social sciences and will provide participants with opportunities for collaborative work and skills-building.
-Participants will be able to exchange feedback and receive support from instructors through daily online forums.
-Following the training, BITSS will also facilitate office hours where participants will be able to meet with instructors and receive guidance on their research questions and ideas.
+Participants are able to exchange feedback and receive support from instructors through daily online forums.
+Following the training, BITSS facilitated office hours where participants are able to meet with instructors and receive guidance on their research questions and ideas.

 - Research ethics and Mertonian norms for transparency and reproducibility

 - Improved specification through study pre-registration and pre-analysis plans

 - Appropriate use of statistics and interpretation of statistical evidence